sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 </dependency>
 ```

-Then you need to provide at a `JwtDecoder` and some extra bits depending on how
+Then you need to provide at a `JwtDecoder` and some extra bits, depending on how
 your JWT workflow will work.

 Since there is no session, the service is unaware if that user is a returning
 one, or even if it's a trusted one.

+To be precise, you deal with `JWT` instead of `UserDetails` or
+`UserDetailsService`.

-To solve this, HWT are signed and the service must have the ability to verify
+`JWT` are signed.
+The service must have the ability to verify that signature.
-that signature.

 To proper provision a `JwtDecoder`, you also must, somehow, provide a
 `PublicKey`.